sneaky-potato/sneaky-potato.github.io/content/about.md

 I like to think of my background bit like a pizza.
 The base is Mathematics, the sauce is Engineering and Computer Science, and the toppings, well, the toppings will depend on the project that I’m working on at the time.

 I've worked in both frontend and  backend development.
 I've done courses on Image processing and Deep Learning.
-Also, recently started reading about software design patterns.
+Also, recently I've started reading about software design patterns.

 My current OS is **Manjaro Linux**